thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets/map-widgets.md

 **Keys**

+Define the coordinate keys.
-ThingsBoard uses *latitude* and *longitude* keys by default for positioning the marker.
+By default, ThingsBoard uses *latitude* and *longitude* attributes as the default coordinate keys.
-If your entity uses custom keys, update them accordingly.
+If your entity uses custom key names, update them accordingly.

 You can also define additional keys for dynamic display elements, such as marker color, tooltip content, Label text, etc.